BJL156/School-Graphics-Engine/README.md

 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux%20%7C%20CodeHS-lightgrey.svg)](https://codehs.com/)
 ![Renderer](https://img.shields.io/badge/renderer-ANSI%20Terminal-orange.svg)

-A custom software graphics engine built to push CodeHS—a restricted school programming platform—to its absolute limits.
+A custom software graphics engine built to push CodeHS (a restricted school programming platform) to its absolute limits.
 It renders 3D graphics directly inside the console using ANSI escape sequences and double-space pixel blocks.

 This project is the original precursor that inspired [Mini Raster 3D](https://github.com/BJL156/Mini-Raster-3D).

+> [!NOTE]
+> **Due to CodeHS limitations, all source files must be in the root directory.**

 ## Build
 Clone the repository and change into its directory: